dazkool223/100daysofweb3/README.md

 Day 20 : Intro to react props\
-Day 21 : Created a [Travel Journal](travel-journal/about.md) website using the concepts of props Day 22 : Creating a [Meme Generator](meme-generator/about.md) website to understand concepts of State
+Day 21 : Created a [Travel Journal](travel-journal/about.md) website using the concepts of props Day 22 : Creating a [Meme Generator](meme-generator/about.md) website to understand concepts of State Day 23 : Playing around with States and Props.
+Updating props with states and vice versa.